 Q: Do these rules apply to transactional emails?

-A: Yes, if you send 5,000+ emails/day total.
-However, one-click unsubscribe is only required for marketing emails.
-We still recommend setting it up for all emails just to be safe.
+A: Yes, if you send 5,000 or more emails per day in total.
+One-click unsubscribe is required for marketing emails only.
+We still recommend adding it to all emails for safety.

 Q: What if I send less than 5,000 emails/day?

-A: You're not required to comply, but following these practices improves deliverability anyway.
+A: You are not required to comply, but these practices improve deliverability.

 Q: Can I get an extension past May 5?